dwp/uc-historic-data-importer/docs/data_transformations.md

 #### Transform details

-The following key is checked to see if it is a string value or an object value: `_id_`.
+The following key is checked to see if it is a string value or an object value: `_id`.
 If it is a string no transformation is performed.
 If it is an object, then it is checked to see if it has a `$oid` sub key.
-If it doesn't, then no tranformation is performed.
+If it doesn't, then no transformation is performed.

 If it does, then the value of the `$oid` sub key is taken and used as the parent key field value.

 #### Transform reasoning

-When Mongo exports records, if it has no primark key as the id, then it generates an id and calls the key `$oid`.
+When Mongo exports records, if it has no primary key as the id, then it generates an id and calls the key `$oid`.
 Therefore, this value appears in the data as the `_id` field.
 However on Kafka, this is stripped out and the `$oid` key is never seen, only it's value.
 Therefore we replicate this process.

 ### Heirarchy for `_lastModifiedDateTime`